 - BPES (blepharophimosis, ptosis, and epicanthus inversussyndrome) is an inherited autosomal dominant disorder with blepharoptosis (loosening of the eyelid), blepharophimosis (narrowing of the eyelid), epicanthus inversus (fold in the inner lower eyelids), and telecanthus (widely set eyes).

-- Horner syndrome is an oculosympathetic palsy that dysfunctions the sympathetic nerves of the eyes and often shows other eye problems with ptosis.
+- Horner syndrome is an oculosympathetic palsy that causes dysfunction of the sympathetic nerves of the eyes and often shows other eye problems with ptosis.

 Babies can also have ptosis due to neurological conditions, such as third cranial nerve palsy, birth trauma, myasthenia gravis, and eyelid masses (periorbital tumors), since they can affect nerve and muscle functions of the eyes.
 This is called acquired ptosis and is often associated with double vision and other abnormalities.